green-coding-solutions/eco-ci-energy-estimation/README.md

         with:
           task: get-measurement
           label: 'pytest'
+        # continue-on-error: true # recommended setting for production.
+See notes below.

       - name: Show Energy Results
         uses: green-coding-solutions/eco-ci-energy-estimation@v3 # use hash or @vX here (See note below)
         with:
           task: display-results
+        # continue-on-error: true # recommended setting for production.
+See notes below.

 ```

 #### Github Action Mandatory and Optional Variables: